-Your tables will look more professional without default black borders.
+Your tables will look more professional without the default black borders.
 If you want to keep them, at least get rid of outside ones and it will also look better.
-You can change the border by clicking on the table itself and then select in the PPT menu: Design: Borders.
+You can change the border by clicking on the table itself and then selecting in the PPT menu: Design: Borders.

 2. Add shapes to table columns and rows headers

-- use vivid colors like below, if you want people to focus on that part – the three products in my example.
+- use vivid colors like I have below if you want people to focus on that part – in this case the three products in my example.

 3. Illustrate your PowerPoint table with icons